rifalous/My-Personal-Library/README.md

 # MyPersonalLibrary
-My Personal Library is an Android Apps for managing your Books, so you can make your Personal Library
+My Personal Library is an Android App for managing your Books, so you can make your Personal Library